 - High volume of contacts and requirement to multi‑task

 - Use of electronic equipment and information technology

-- Possess strong legal skills including research and analysis, negotiation and advocacy
+- Possess strong advocacy skills including research, analysis and negotiation

 - Ability to communicate effectively, both orally and in writing

 - Ability to work effectively in an organization under the direction of a volunteer Board of Directors

 - Ability to negotiate and manage third party relationships, including with partner organizations, as assigned

 - Ability to organize, plan, and implement activities appropriate to advance organizational objectives

 - Willing and able to work independently, and to make independent decisions

 - Excellent time management skills and ability to multi-task and prioritize work